skatesham/api-node-mongo/README.md

 # API Node and MongoDB with connection using Mongoose
 API with Node and Mongoose.
-- The default production git branch is `main`.
+- The default production git branch is `master`.
 - The web server is running with Node and Express.
 - The database configured is MongoDB and "driver" is Mongoose.
 - The authentication is JWT (Json Web Token).